runpod-workers/worker-sdxl/README.md

 ### CI/CD

 This repository is setup to automatically build and push a docker image to the GitHub Container Registry.
-You will need to add the following to the GitHub Secrets for this repository to enable this functionality:
+You will need to add the following to the GitHub Secrets and Variables for this repository to enable this functionality:

+Github Repository Secrets:
 - `DOCKERHUB_USERNAME` | Your DockerHub username for logging in.
 - `DOCKERHUB_TOKEN` | Your DockerHub token for logging in.

+Github Repository Variables:
 - `DOCKERHUB_REPO` | The name of the repository you want to push to.
 - `DOCKERHUB_IMG` | The name of the image you want to push to.